 HUMILITY: Living with the Right Understanding of Who God Is, Who I Am, and Who You Are

 MEMORY VERSE: “Don't be selfish; don't try to impress others.
 Be humble, thinking of others as better than yourselves.
 Don't look out only for your own interests but take an interest in others, too."
 PHILIPPIANS 2:3-4

 This Week’s Finish Line: Jesus is the Perfect Example of Humility

 Philippians 2:5-11 tells us about the humility of Jesus.
-Jesus was GOD and deserved to stay in heaven.
-Yet out of His great love for us, He chose to come to earth as a human.
-Jesus even chose to obey God to the point of dying an embarrassing and painful death on the cross for our sins.
-Jesus is the perfect example of humility, and we are to follow His example.
-Now, can we follow His example perfectly?
+Jesus was GOD and yet, out of His great love for us, He chose to come to earth as a human.
+Jesus even chose to obey God the Father to the point of dying an embarrassing and painful death on the cross for our sins.
+Jesus is the perfect example of humility, and we are called to follow His example.
+But, can we follow His example perfectly?
 No. Only Jesus can be perfectly humble, but because of His humility, He offers us salvation and forgiveness for all the times we’re not perfect!
-While our imperfect humility can’t bring salvation to others, like Jesus’ perfect humility did, it can help other people want to know more about our God!
+He will even help us live with humility when we ask.
+While our imperfect humility can’t bring salvation to others, like Jesus’ perfect humility did, it can help other people want to know more about our amazing God!

 - Who is Jesus according to Philippians 2:6?
 (God) When you think of God, what words come to mind?
 All of these things that are true about God are also true about Jesus!

 - Read Philippians 2:8.
 What was Jesus’ ultimate example of humility?
 (He died on a cross.
 Dying on a cross was the most humiliating and painful way to die.
 However, Jesus chose to humble Himself even to die on a cross.
 He knew it was the ONLY way to save us and bring glory to the Father.)